open-feature/flagd/web-docs/index.md

 <!-- TODO: Link to various deployment sections with grid: https://squidfunk.github.io/mkdocs-material/reference/grids -->

-# How to I use flagd?
+# How do I use flagd?

 flagd is fully OpenFeature compliant.
 To leverage it in your application you must use the OpenFeature SDK and flagd provider for your language.